Last Updated: 09 November, 2025

 DDL (Data Definition Language)

 DDL commands are those which are used to work on the database objects.
 They do not deal with the data but the database objects like tables.
-DDL commands are used to create, alter, drop, rename tables or other objects in the database.
+DDL commands are used to create, alter, drop and rename tables or other objects in the database.
 Some examples are: CREATE TABLE, ALTER TABLE, DROP TABLE, RENAME TABLE etc.

 DML (Data Manipulation Language)